 According to FINRA, the average 401(k) offers between eight and 12 alternatives (or investing options), which you may or may not be able to access through a digital portal.

 You may be limited not only in your investment choices but also in how often you can reallocate your assets.
 You might be able to change your investments as often as you want or as seldom as once a quarter, which is why it’s so important to seek clarification before you enroll.

 How to set up your 401(k)

 When it comes to the actual setup process, you’ll need to follow the instructions given to you by HR or your employer.
+If you have already had a 401(k) at a previous employer and are having a hard time locating it, try reaching out to your old employer or the National Registry of Unclaimed Retirement Benefits.
 In most cases, you’ll access an online interface, where you’ll be asked a variety of personal questions and questions about your investments.
 Here are a few you’ll probably encounter.